aligator/NeoPixelBusGfx/README.md

 NeoPixelBusGfx
 ===============

-Adafruit_GFX-compatible library for NeoPixelBus library.
-It supports everything which is supported by NeoPixelBus.
-Requires NeoPixelBus and Adafruit_GFX libraries.
+When I searched for a library to use with the NeoPixel(-compatible) led, I noticed that the original Adafruit_GFX causes some serious flickering on an ESP.
+NeoPixelBus instead works great but does not provide the GFX methods Adafruit_GFX provides.

+That's why I just combined them and created a (nearly) drop-in replacement of Adafruit_GFX which just uses NeoPixelBus to draw the stuff.
+That means it supports all led's which NeoPixelBus supports and provides the GFX tools from Adafruit_GFX.

+But in the background it still uses these libs, so it requires NeoPixelBus and Adafruit_GFX libraries to run.

 # Examples in Arduino IDE

 After downloading, rename folder to 'NeoPixelBusGfx' and install in Arduino Libraries folder.

-To run the examples you need the following depencies.
+To run the examples you need the following decencies.
 They should be available in the arduino ide library manager):
 * [adafruit/Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library)
 * [makuna/NeoPixelBus](https://github.com/Makuna/NeoPixelBus)
 * [adafruit/Adafruit BusIO](https://github.com/adafruit/Adafruit_BusIO)